rn222cx/1DV450_rn222cx/README.md

 Don't worry it's included in the postman collection for johndoe.
 You can create your own encoding in the terminal like this `Base64.encode64("test@test.com:1234")`

+### Tests
+The tests are old and will not work anymore

 ### Api

 Postman collection https://www.getpostman.com/collections/0893639f23f89b9ca0fe